indrajithbandara/liquideye/_team/jason-wolcott.md

 layout: team_photographer
 name: jason wolcott
 quote: "Liquid Eye water-housing system will become and integral part of your photographic process.
 Light weight, strong, and elegant.
 I could not ask for more with a water-housing system."
+description: As a photographer Jason has experienced success personally and professionally while his love of the ocean has inspired his craft.
+While his subject matter is diverse he draws from his 20 years as a waterman and affinity for the ocean to evoke an emotional response to his photographs;
 ---
 Born in Los Angeles in 1975 Jason Wolcott, like his photographic art is a product of his eclectic environment whilst growing up among the different regions of California.